 Online I’m known as JosephReidNZ.
-I was born with Cerebral Palsy (athetoid) and use technology and social media as my primary method of interacting with the world.
+I was born with Cerebral Palsy (athetoid) and I use technology and social media as my primary method of interacting with the world.

 Being in contact with people I admire in New Zealand like Dai Henwood and Jeremy Corbett from TV’s 7 Days led to me meeting them in person.
 I even created a Twitter account for my followers to keep up to date with this major event in my life such as my spinal surgery in April 2013, you can find it here.
-Along with favorite actors and comedians, I have also connected with some of my favorite musicians like Jon Foreman the lead singer of Switchfoot.
+Along with favourite actors and comedians, I have also connected with some of my favourite musicians like Jon Foreman the lead singer of Switchfoot.
 Another band I really link is Anberlin, I got lucky when the lead singer, Stephen Christian did a live video on Facebook, where he sang a song just for me!
 You can find it here.
 I don’t feel like I’ve done anything different to any other Teenagers in reference to getting onto Twitter and Facebook.
 I’m just an ordinary person to other people on Social Media.
 The benefits of using the Internet for me is I communicate with people who I wouldn’t be able to otherwise, because of my disability.
 As you can imagine, there aren’t many computers like mine in New Zealand, and not many people who can fix problems when they happen, when mine breaks down, I’m isolated from my social media community.